connorkuljis/connors-go-htmx-starter/README.md

 An opinionated example repo for building hypermedia applications with Golang.

-This is provided for you to
+It is a starting point to build out applications.

 # Usage